Waterman has been defining the fountain pen’s elegance and Parisian style since 1883.

 As such, two fountain pens with the same nib size can write differently because of their feeds.

-Ink can be in the form of the ink cartridge or the special filling mechanism used for sucking in the ink from the bottle.
+Ink can be in the form of the ink cartridge or a fountain pen ink bottle that is then used to fill a fountain pens internal mechanism.
 The ink cartridge is more convenient but more expensive in the long run.